 This course considers special issues and tension areas in present-day missions.
-It studies mission-church relationships, the ecumenical influences on the non-Western churches, theological education in the non-Western world, national and united evangelistic endeavors, Christian education in the local churches, training the church membership for social responsibilities, etc. Elective.
-2 hours.
+It studies mission-church relationships; the ecumenical influences on the non-Western churches; and the missionary in his relationships to his family, the sending church, the mission agency, and the receiving church.
+Other tension areas may be considered at the suggestion of the class.